nickcoutsos/keymap-editor/README.md

 # Keymap Editor

-A browser app (plus NodeJS server) to edit QMK and ZMK keymaps.
-This was hastily thrown together and then even more hastily converted to a Vue app with support for ZMK tossed in.
+A browser app (plus NodeJS server) to edit ZMK keymaps.
+This is still in its infancy and doesn't yet support parsing existing ZMK keymaps which limits some kinds of functionality (mainly those involving custom/configured behaviours).

 ![Screenshot](editor-screenshot.png)